-La petite France is a pretty, historic quarter of the city of Strasbourg, which forms part of the UNESCO World Heritage Site.
+If you’re wondering what to do in Strasbourg, exploring La Petite France is a must.
+La petite France is a pretty, historic quarter of the city of Strasbourg, which forms part of the UNESCO World Heritage site within the Grande Ile.

-It is very nice to walk around this quarter, as you have traditional Alsace houses, and river water all around.
-To have a good panorama view of this quarter, head to the open terrace of barrage Vauban.
+It is very nice to walk around this old town quarter, as you have traditional Alsace houses, covered bridges or ponts couverts, and a rich history along the river water all around.

 This bridge, which had principally a defensive function during the 17th Century, is now the best place to have a nice view of la Petite France.